-- · Communication and Interaction

-- Cognition and Learning
+- · Communication and Interaction - Cognition and Learning

-- Sensory and/or Physical Needs

-- Social, Mental and Emotional Health.
+- Sensory and/or Physical Needs - Social, Mental and Emotional Health.

-Whilst it is clear that the purpose of identification is to work out what action the School needs to take, it is not our purpose to fit a pupil into a category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her special educational needs.
+Whilst it is clear that the purpose of identification is to work out what action the School needs to take, it is not our purpose to fit a pupil into as category and serves solely to identify the needs of each individual pupil by considering the whole child, not just his/her/their special educational needs.

-The school will always take needs that are NOT SEND but that may impact on progress and attainment into account for example:
+The school will always take needs that are NOT SEN but that may impact on progress and attainment into account for example:

 - Disability

 - Attendance and Punctuality

 - Health and Welfare

-- FAI.
+- EAL

 - Being in receipt of Pupil Premium

-- Being a Looked After Child (LAC) or Post Looked after Child (PLAC)
+- Being a Looked After Child (LAC)

-- · Being the child of a Serviceman/woman
+- Being the child of a Serviceman/woman

-The identification of behaviour as a need is no longer an acceptable way of describing SEND and any concerns relating to a child's behaviour will be described as an underlying response to a need which the school has recognised and identified clearly.
+The identification of behaviour as a need is no longer an acceptable way of describing SEN and any concerns relating to a child's behaviour will be described as an underlying response to a need which the school has recognised and identified clearly.

-SECTION 4 - A GRADUATED APPROACH TO SEND SUPPORT AT FOWEY
+SECTION 4 - A GRADUATED APPROACH TO SEN SUPPORT AT CARCLAZE

 At Fowey, all teachers are responsible and accountable for the progress and development of all pupils in their class including where pupils access support from specialist staff and teaching assistants.
-High quality teaching, differentiated for individual pupils, is the first step in responding to pupils who have SEND.
-'Quality First' teaching is a priority of the school.
+High quality teaching, adapted for individual pupils, is the first step in responding to pupils who have SEN. 'Quality First' teaching is a priority of the school.
 It is regularly and rigorously monitored and there is a focus on continual improvement of the teaching of all pupils, including those at risk of underachievement.
-This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEND most frequently encountered.
-Close liaison is maintained with all members of staff by the SENDCo to ensure that pupils are only identified as having SEND if they do not make adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.
+This includes reviewing and, where necessary, improving teachers' understanding of strategies to identify and support vulnerable pupils and their knowledge of the SEN most frequently encountered.
+Close liaison is maintained with all members of staff by the SENCO to ensure that pupils are only identified as having SEN if they do not make adequate progress once they have had appropriate interventions/adjustments and good quality personalised teaching.

-Details of the provision on offer at Fowey can be found in the School Offer in the SEND section of the School's Website and on the Family Information Service, Cornwall Website.
+Details of the provision on offer at Fowey can be found in the School Offer in the SEN section of the School's Website and on the Family Information Service, Cornwall Website.